Pan Zecheng: Early career

 Having played football from the age of five, Pan played in a number of youth tournaments in Shanghai as a child.
 He captained the Shanghai provincial team before travelling to Spain to pursue a footballing career.
 While in Spain, he represented a number of clubs, including Levante, before returning to China due to the COVID-19 pandemic in Spain and enrolled at the Shanghai Pinghe School, where he continued to play football at Shanghai Lucky Star.

 In April 2022, he represented Serbia's Red Star Belgrade at a youth tournament in Abu Dhabi in the United Arab Emirates, scoring once in five games.
 In the same year, he sent highlight videos to German club FC Bayern Munich, and was accepted as the only Chinese player to join their "World Squad" initiative.

 Collegiate soccer

 Following his experience with the Bayern Munich World Squad, he moved to the United States to enroll at the IMG Academy in Bradenton, Florida.
 He was commended for his academic ability while at the school, earning a perfect score on the Advanced Placement Macroeconomics exam.

-After achieving a perfect score in AP Macroeconomics, one of only thirty-five people worldwide to do so, Pan enrolled at the Johns Hopkins University in Baltimore.
+Pan enrolled at the Johns Hopkins University in Baltimore in 2024.
 In his first season with the university's Blue Jays soccer team, he scored twice in nineteen games.